Eta Carinae: Eruptions

 Two eruptions have been observed from η Carinae, the Great Eruption of the mid-19th century and the Lesser Eruption of 1890.
 In addition, studies of outlying nebulosity suggest at least one earlier eruption around 1250 ce.
 A further eruption may have occurred around 1550 ce, although it is possible that the material indicating this eruption is actually from the Great Eruption slowed down by colliding with older nebulosity.
 The mechanism producing these eruptions is unknown.
 It is not even clear whether the eruptions involve explosive events or so-called super-Eddington winds, an extreme form of stellar wind involving very high mass loss induced by an increase in the luminosity of the star.
 The energy source for the explosions or luminosity increase is also unknown.

 Theories about the various eruptions must account for: repeating events, at least three eruptions of various sizes; ejecting or more without destroying the star; the highly unusual shape and expansion rates of the ejected material; and the light curve during the eruptions involving a brightness increases of several magnitudes over a period of decades.
 The best-studied event is the Great Eruption.
 As well as photometry during the 19th century, light echoes observed in the 21st century give further information about the progression of the eruption, showing a brightening with multiple peaks for approximately 20 years, followed by a plateau period in the 1850s.
 The light echoes show that the outflow of material during the plateau phase was much higher than before the peak of the eruption.
-Possible explanations for the eruptions include: a binary merger in what was then a triple system; mass transfer from η Carinae B during periastron passages; or a pulsational pair-instability explosion.
+Possible explanations for the eruptions include: a binary merger in what was then a triple system; mass transfer to η Carinae B during periastron passages; or a pulsational pair-instability explosion.